 WHO IS OUR SPECIAL EDUCATIONAL NEEDS CO-ORDINATOR?

-Our SENCo, Lee Goodenough, is also our Deputy Headteacher and has wealth of teaching experience.
-Lee currently holds the following qualifications: BSc Sport Education, PGCE Primary Education and NPQML (National Professional Qualification Middle Leadership); he is currently studying for The National Award for SEN Coordination.
-To contact him, please e-mail email@example.com or ring 01626 772901.
+Our SENco is Elinor Souter, who is also class teacher in year 3 as well as part of our Safeguarding Team.
+Elinor currently holds the following qualifications: BA (Hons) German; PGCE (Teaching and Learning); and is currently studying for The National Award for SEN Coordination.
+To contact her, please email email@example.com or ring 01626 772901.